YuLingCheng/facebook-chatbot-game/have-your-mvp-in-prod-within-15-minutes-with-serverless.md

 Ease of use | ok | ok | +

 On Heroku, you need to configure manually the scale of your infrastructure.
-You have less integrations than on AWS, but it is much more user friendly as it has
+You have less integrations than on AWS, but it is more user friendly than AWS EC2, and you have less new concepts to understand than Serverless.

+On the other hand, once you get your hand with Serverless or EC2s, you can implement your service faster and more easily.

 ### Pricing
 I'll consider two scenarios:

 1. The custom IFFT: low traffic and light computing memory
 2. A data processing job running every day every hour

- * Requiring less than 500MB RAM
+ a.
+Requiring less than 500MB RAM

- * Requiring more than 500MB RAM
+ b.
+Requiring more than 500MB RAM

       | Serverless | EC2 | Heroku
 ----- | ---------- | --- | -------